2016rshah/blog/posts/12-books-12-months-2018.md

 The Setting Sun by Osamu Dazai (July Bonus Round!)
 No Longer Human by Osamu Dazai (July Bonus Round!)
-Stories of Your Life and Others by Ted Chiang (August)
+Stories of Your Life and Others by Ted Chiang (August) Hiroshima Mon Amour by Marguerite Duras (August Bonus Round!)
+In Fed We Trust by David Wessel (August Bonus Round!)
 ```

 See also: [(At Least) 12 Books in 12 Months - 2017](https://www.rshah.org/blog/posts/12-books-12-months-2017.html)